-Blog Watch is composed of independent-minded bloggers and social media users who leverage new technology tools to advocate social change and serve as a nonpartisan citizens’ watchdog and collective conscience for transparency and good governance.
+BlogWatch continues to be a forum for constructive engagement in the democratic process.
+We are composed of citizen advocates, independent-minded bloggers, and social media users who leverage new technology tools to advocate for social change and serve as a nonpartisan citizens’ watchdog for transparency and good governance.

-Blog Watch does not accept compensation or payment in kind or in cash for any of our interviews.
-Blog Watch interviews senatorial candidates to provide more context to platforms and election issues.
+BlogWatch does not accept compensation or payment in kind or in cash for any of our interviews.
+BlogWatch interviews candidates to provide more context to platforms and election issues.
 For candidates that want to schedule an interview with us, you may contact us via contact(at)blogwatch(dot)tv.

-You can become part of Blog Watch too.
-Volunteer or be an intern by filling up our registration form and be part of our regular contributors.
+You can share your thoughts with the BlogWatch community.
+Fill up our registration form and be part of our regular contributors.

-The views of Blog Watch bloggers may not necessarily reflect the opinions of the editor and the rest of Blog Watch.
+The views of BlogWatch contributors do not necessarily reflect the opinions of the Editorial Board and the rest of BlogWatch.

 Then presidential candidate Noynoy Aquino with Blog Watch and VFI Executive Director Gaspar Vibal and VPHI President Esther Vibal (extreme right) on February 6, 2010